Installing Backwashing Filters

 You should have:

-• A media funnel to load the filter medium, and a small roll of 1/2" drain tubing.
+• A media funnel to load the filter medium, and a 25' roll of 1/2" drain tubing and a ring clamp to secure the drain tubing.

-• A yoke or a bypass valve to connect the control valve to your plumbing.
-The yoke or bypass attaches to the back of the control valve with clips held by a single screw.
+• A 1" or 3/4" bypass valve to connect the control valve to your plumbing.

 Loading and Installing the Filter